DataStax-Academy/ds201-lab07/step2.md

 ✅ Verify that the clustered servers are running.
 ```
-/workspace/ds201-lab07/node1/bin/nodetool status
+nodetool status
 ```

 * Both nodes should be *Up* and *Normal*.
 * The node listening at `127.0.0.1` should have 16 tokens
-* The node listening at `127.0.0.2` should have 1 token*
+* The node listening at `127.0.0.2` should have 1 token
+* You should also see that *Owns* significantly more of the data

 <img src="https://katapod-file-store.s3.us-west-1.amazonaws.com/ds201/lab07-image01.png" />